 Where to now?
 These 5 steps have served me well over the years and are, in my opinion, the minimum required to develop a basic business website.
 Don’t get me wrong, there are many more pieces that need to come together to effectively drive clients and sales to your website, but this is how I always start out.
 This post did not even touch on contact forms, lead magnets, product catalogs, payment gateways, blog posts, meta-tags, list building or a basic style sheet for brand consistency.

 You may find all this a bit overwhelming and thinking that your valuable and limited time is best spent focusing on other aspects of your business.
 Maybe you’d like to leave your website to a professional?
 Perhaps I can help.

-[BTW, this is a perfect example of a CTA. ]
+LET’S TALK [BTW, that’s a perfect example of a CTA ]